An obstructed bundle on a Calabi-Yau 3-fold: Introduction

 It would be interesting to know what the mirror object to $A$ is.
 Although $c_2(A)$ is indivisible, it is the sum of two divisible classes which are positive in some sense, and so may correspond to some kind of sum of two multiply wrapped cycles, or some more complicated (obstructed) object of the derived category of the Fukaya category of the mirror.
 Also it is natural to expect the correspondence between stable bundles and special Lagrangians to hold only in the adiabatic limit of small SYZ $T^3$-fibres, where it is possible that $A$ is not stable.\\

 \textbf{Acknowledgements.} I would like to thank Sheldon Katz for pointing out [K] which prompted this work (though its influence is well hidden now), and the organisers of the Harvard Winter School on Mirror Symmetry in January 1999 for the stimulating atmosphere in which the prompting occured.
-Thanks also to Ivan Smith for useful conversations.
+Thanks also to Ivan Smith for useful conversations, and to Yukinobu Toda for pointing out an error in the published version.